Regression validation: Analysis of residuals

 with yi denoting the ith response in the data set and xi the vector of explanatory variables, each set at the corresponding values found in the ith observation in the data set.

 If the model fit to the data were correct, the residuals would approximate the random errors that make the relationship between the explanatory variables and the response variable a statistical relationship.
 Therefore, if the residuals appear to behave randomly, it suggests that the model fits the data well.
 On the other hand, if non-random structure is evident in the residuals, it is a clear sign that the model fits the data poorly.
 The next section details the types of plots to use to test different aspects of a model and gives the correct interpretations of different results that could be observed for each type of plot.

 Graphical analysis of residuals

 A basic, though not quantitatively precise, way to check for problems that render a model inadequate is to conduct a visual examination of the residuals (the mispredictions of the data used in quantifying the model) to look for obvious deviations from randomness.
-If a visual examination suggests, for example, the possible presence of heteroskedasticity (a relationship between the variance of the model errors and the size of an independent variable's observations), then statistical tests can be performed to confirm or reject this hunch; if it is confirmed, different modeling procedures are called for.
+If a visual examination suggests, for example, the possible presence of heteroscedasticity (a relationship between the variance of the model errors and the size of an independent variable's observations), then statistical tests can be performed to confirm or reject this hunch; if it is confirmed, different modeling procedures are called for.

 Different types of plots of the residuals from a fitted model provide information on the adequacy of different aspects of the model.